 - A. Date of Verification.
 All verification of Registered Voters shall take place on the date of the scheduled Regular Membership Meeting. - B. Verification Process.
 The Tribal Enrollment Department shall provide to the Election Board a list of all Registered Tribal Voters prior to the scheduled Regular Membership Meeting. - c.
 Ability to Vote.
 To be able to vote on any potential Tribal business conducted at the Regular Membership Meeting, a Tribal Member must be physically present and a Registered Voter on the date of the membership meeting. - D. Tribal Identification Card Required.
-A Tribal Member must have a current Tribal Identification Card in order to be counted as part of the Quorum.
-In the event a Tribal Member does not have a current Tribal Identification Card, a Tribal Member must obtain a Tribal Identification Card from the Enrollment Department, and may be required to pay a replacement card fee, but in any event may attend the Membership Meeting but cannot vote or be counted in the Quorum without his/her current Tribal Identification Card.
+A Tribal Member must have a current Tribal Identification Card in order to be counted.
+In the event a Tribal Member does not have a current Tribal Identification Card, a Tribal Member must obtain a Tribal Identification Card from the Enrollment Department, and may be required to pay a replacement card fee.